 They do this without ever giving a second thought about what is in the best interest of the puppy and how their decision will go on to impact you, the owner of this puppy.

-Impatient or uniformed owners do this due to not taking the time to become knowledgeable about this issue.
+Impatient or uninformed owners do this due to not taking the time to become knowledgeable about this issue.
 This is true for all dogs, not just snow dogs.

-Please, don’t wait for the breeder do to what is best for your puppy.
 Arm yourself ahead of time with information regarding this issue.
-Ask your breeder what his policy is on this issue before you enter into a binding contract with them and then make sure the release date appears in writing in the contract.
-If a breeder won’t agree to keeping a puppy until he is 8 or 9 weeks of age, then walk away.
+Ask your breeder what his policy is on early removal of the husky puppy before you enter into a binding contract with them and then make sure the release date appears in writing in the contract.
+If a breeder doesn’t agree to keep a puppy until he is 8 or 9 weeks of age, then walk away.

-Additionally, if the mother of the puppies is no longer on site to interact with the puppies after the puppies are weaned, walk away.
-The reason for this will be further explained later in this article.
+Walk away if the mother of the puppies is no longer on-site to interact with the puppies.
+I will explain why later in this article.

 Emotionally Immature Puppies Are A Lot Like Three Year Old Children

-Nearly every time I am asked for behavioural help for a puppy who is showing difficulty adapting to his new environment, the most prevalent reason for the dog’s difficulty, even when the new owners are doing everything correctly, is that the puppy was removed from the mother and his litter mates too early.
+Nearly every time I am asked for behavioural help for a puppy who is showing difficulty adapting to his new environment, the most prevalent reason for the dog’s difficulty, even when the new owners are doing everything correctly, is due to the early removal of the puppy from his mother and his litter mates too early.

-The answer is no. And while a puppy is not a human child, a 5 or 6 week old puppy is not ready to leave the emotional support of his extended dog family either.
+The answer is no. And while a husky puppy is not a human child, a 5 or 6-week old puppy is not ready to leave the emotional support of his extended dog family either.